 - Persona MUSH: This MUSH focuses on fusing the four main Persona games together in a coherent fashion, with occasional shout outs and injokes to other games in the Shin Megami Tensei series.
 Also has a wiki.

-- Super Robot Taisen MUSH: Based on the Super Robot Wars Original Generation games with basically every mecha series they could think of integrated, from the typical fare of Gundam and Macross to BattleTech and Xabungle.
+- Super Robot Taisen MUSH: Based on the Super Robot Wars: Original Generation games with basically every mecha series they could think of integrated, from the typical fare of Gundam and Macross to BattleTech and Xabungle.
 Has a wiki.
-Defunct.
+Defunct as of 2020.

 - Videoland MUSH: Defunct.
 In its prime was a (slightly) more-serious take on its source material, expanding the cast to eight (and eventually ten) Gamemasters instead of just one.

 - Transformers 2005 MUSH: Longest-running and most successful Transformers-based game.
-Based on the original Transformers: The Movie.
-Running since Apr.
+Based on the original The Transformers: The Movie.
+Ran since Apr.
 8, 1995 to April 2019.
 A wonderful 24 years.
 Rest in Peace, dear MUSH.

 - Transformers Universe: A slightly different Transformers game, based on Season Two of The Transformers as well as G.I.
 Joe.
 Running since May of 1997.